 Sol Y Viento Mountain Spring Resort is one of the most accessible hot springs resorts overlooking the panoramic view of Mt.
 Makiling and Laguna de Bay.
 It is located along Km 55, Makiling Heights in Pansol, Calamba.
 Guests can take a refreshing dip into its jacuzzis and naturally heated swimming pools.

-Hot spring massage treatments are perfect for those seeking tranquility and peace of mind.
+Hot spring massage treatments are perfect for those seeking tranquility and peace of mind, especially as rainy season activities in the Philippines.
 The mineral-rich waters can provide many health benefits, including stress reduction and better sleep patterns.

 Plan Your Trip to Laguna